Oracle - ASM(Automatic Storage Management)

 An

-is built on the same technology as an Oracle Database instance.
-An Oracle ASM instance has aSystem Global Area
+Oracle ASM instanceis built on the same technology as an Oracle Database instance.
+An Oracle ASM instance has aSystem Global Area(SGA) and background processes that are similar to those of Oracle Database.

 However, because Oracle ASM performs fewer tasks than a database, an Oracle ASM SGA is much smaller than a database SGA.
 In addition, Oracle ASM has a minimal performance effect on a server.
 Oracle ASM instances mount disk groups to make Oracle ASM files available to database instances; Oracle ASM instances do not mount databases.